Travelling Myanmar: 8 Things to Know Before You Go

 Having a handshake is not the way the Myanmar people greet each other since they avoid physical contact.
 What they do is slightly bow their head or simply give a smile.

 Never touch one's head or use your feet to point at someone, not even statues or images of Buddha.
-This is because head is the highest part of the body and considered to be most sacred, and feet are the lowest, thus believed to be dirty.
+This is because the head is the highest part of the body and considered to be most sacred, and feet are the lowest, thus believed to be dirty.

 You should use both hands whether you are giving or receiving something.